underscoreio/underscoreio/README.md

 # Deploying the site

+Deployment is a bit convoluted, because I don't know any way to get a Docker container and the host to share an `ssh-agent` (at least on OS X I could not get it to work.)
+Instead the container has `~/.ssh` mounted as `/ssh`.
+From there you can load your SSH keys into the container's `ssh-agent`.

+First, start `ssh-agent`

+    $ eval `ssh-agent -s`

+Then load your keys

+    $ ssh-add /ssh/id_rsa

+Now deploy

     $ grunt deploy

+Starting `ssh-agent` and loading keys only needs to be done once per terminal session.

 If deploy doesn't work, check you have given Noel or Dave your public key.
 If you use a key name other than `id_rsa`, you'll need to add the key to your agent using: